 Today, we’re going to talk about Ecosia, a German browser and search engine that everyone can use as an alternative to Chrome/Google or Edge/Bing.
-But first, let’s see how the necessity to Buy European can also help our current struggle against climate change and support the European Green Deal.
+But first, let’s see how Buy European can also help our current struggle against climate change and support the European Green Deal.

-In May last year, Carbone 4, a consultancy company specialised in low-carbon strategy and adaptation to climate chance, took a closer look at what the impact would be on Europe’s carbon footprint if European public purchasing were subject to a “Buy European and Sustainable Act
+In May last year, Carbone 4, a consultancy company specialised in low-carbon strategy and adaptation to climate change, took a closer look at what the impact would be on Europe’s carbon footprint if European public purchasing were subject to a “Buy European and Sustainable Act”

 By introducing this directive, they first wanted to “understand to what extent [it] could accelerate the low carbon transition and resilience of some European economic sectors”, as public procurement is responsible for 10% of the total carbon footprint of the EU.

-The climate gains were sign as significant.
-However two hypothetical years, it would have enabled:
+The climate gains were seen as significant.
+After two hypothetical years, it would have enabled:

-To understand their methodolody, feel free to download their full report here.
+To understand their methodology, feel free to download their full report here.

-Buying European reduce our carbon footprint, protect the environement, create jobs and nurture a better jobs for future generations.
-This is why we decided to talk about Ecosia this week.
+Buying European is a way to reduce our carbon footprint, protect the environment, create jobs and nurture future generations.

 Launched in December 2009, Ecosia is a search engine and web browser that uses 100% of its profits to support tree-planting projects and environmental sustainability initiatives.

-As of 2024, Ecosia has planted over 200 million trees in more than 35 countries, contributing significantly to reforestation efforts worldwide.
-Committed to transparency, the company is publishing monthly financial reports and ensure that its operations are powered by renewable energy.
+As of 2024, Ecosia has planted over 200 million trees in more than 35 countries, including France (160 trees), the United Kingdom (2,222) and Spain (622,607!), contributing significantly to reforestation efforts in Europe and worldwide.
+Committed to transparency, the company publishes monthly financial reports and ensures that its operations are powered by renewable energy.

-Unfortunately, Ecosia is using sources such as Google and Bing for its search engine, and its browsers is based on Chromium.
-With that said, Ecosia is actively acting on reducing this reliance, now partnering with Qwant, a French search engine, to create the European Search Perspective, aiming to improve search engine results based on Qwant technologies, develop a foundation for future technologies and build European digital sovreignty.
+While its reliance on non-European data sources for search is unfortunate, it is also acknowledged, and actively worked on to reduce it.
+Ecosia is now partnering with Qwant, a French provider, to create the European Search Perspective, aiming to improve search results based on Qwant technologies, develop a foundation for future technologies, and build European digital sovereignty.

 Are you interested?
 Discover their browser here or set up their search engine using their guidelines there.
 Thank you for reading and see you next week!